 - A soldier attempts to fire at Crusoe while Angus is in the way.
 Lewis tries to stop him and is knocked unconscious by the butt of the soldier’s gun.

-- Soldiers repeatedly fire machine guns and torpedoes at Crusoe while Angus is riding him.
-They dodge some, but others appear to hit them as Crusoe rears and roars in fear and pain.
+- Soldiers repeatedly fire at Crusoe, while Angus is riding him, with machine guns and torpedoes.
+Some they are able to dodge, others appear to hit them as Crusoe rears and roars in fear and pain.

-- When Crusoe attempts to jump a net, he gets caught.
-His weight brings a heavy, metal, structure crashing down on a group of soldiers.
+- When Crusoe attempts to jump a net, he gets caught and his weight brings a heavy, metal, structure crashing down on a group of soldiers.

 In discussing the gender of Crusoe, Lewis explains how a water horse is both male and female hile it does lay an egg, its body acts as both mother and father, even though the adult will die before the egg hatches.